vherolf/evewatch/README.md

 # evewatch

-Prototype asycnio python based eveonline chat log file parser
+Prototype asyncio python based eveonline chat log file parser

 ## features

-* autmatically finds you chat files
+* automatically finds your chat files
-* parses all chatlog from today you define in a list asynchronous
+* parses all chatlogs asynchronously from today that you define in a list
 * can search for chars or systems (or anything you want) in chat messages
 * can send mqtt messages if something is found